G2-Games/resume/new_resume.typ

 Integrating high-bandwidth long range radio modules.
 Additionally created programs for support of imaging systems.

+== President of UNL Amateur Radio Club #text(size: 11pt, weight: 500)[(2024 - Ongoing)]
+Leads activities pertaining to the operations of the UNL Amateur Radio Club.
+Participated in Fram2Ham.

+== UNL Rocket Propulsion Group Lead #text(size: 11pt, weight: 500)[(2024 - Ongoing)]
+Led the electrical and programming team in creating systems for safe rocket motor ignition and testing equipment

+#colbreak()

 == UNL Rocketry Lead #text(size: 11pt, weight: 500)[(2024 - 2025)]
 Programming lead for the University of Nebraska–Lincoln Aerospace club, created and worked on multiple payloads leading a development team which competed at the IREC.

-#colbreak()

-== UNL Rocket Propulsion Group Lead #text(size: 11pt, weight: 500)[(2024 - Ongoing)]
-Led the electrical and programming team in creating systems for safe rocket motor ignition and testing equipment

 == Lab Assistant #text(size: 11pt, weight: 500)[(2023 - 2024)]
 Data entry of a backlog of 50 years of specimen information into a digital database for preservation.
 ]

-= Skills
+#line(length: 100%, stroke: 1pt)

-== Programming
+== Programming Skills
 #columns(3)[
     - #columns(2)[Rust #colbreak() (skilled)]
     - #columns(2)[Python #colbreak() (skilled)]